kosamad/Cosmo-Keys/README.md

 MORE CONTENT

+## Technologies Used

+### Languages

+HTML, CSS and Javascript.

+### Frameworks, Libraries, Programmes and Tools Used

 ## Credit

 ### Content

+- Colour gradients were created using [ColourSpace](https://mycolor.space/)
+- The favicon was generated using [Favicon](https://favicon.io/favicon-converter/)
+- [ColorZilla](https://chromewebstore.google.com/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?pli=1) was used to select colours from other sources
+- <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API">Web Speech API</a> by Mozilla.

 ### Media

-- All images are sourced from Freepix, with specific credit to:

-- The favicon was generated using an image from Vecteezy with specific credit to the content creator Endang Firmansyah.
+- The only image used on this site was taken from Freepix, with specific credit to vectorpouch (<a href="http://www.freepik.com">Designed by vectorpouch / Freepik</a>)

+- All sounds were selected from [Freesound](https://freesound.org/) with specfic credit to LittleRainySeasons for the "right" sound, Gronkjaer for the "wrong" sound and fupicat, for the final, game over sound.